The Dangers Of Hitching Your Wagon To Some Else's Horse

 How does that relate to our subject matter here?
 Well, if you like having a way out when things take a turn for the worse, you don't hitch your wagon to someone else's horse.
 More importantly, you don't hitch your wagon to the wagon someone else hitched to someone else's horse.
 Especially when you have no leverage.

 Do you have a plan for the non-zero chance that AWS will double the amount of money they charge your company for, uh.. let's see here, everything?
 It might have nothing to do with anything at all.
 One fine morning some shareholders might throw a collective tantrum and demand price hikes because they want more money.
-Or because the new owner of a product you've been using since forever is just greedy.
+Or maybe the new owner of a product you've been using since forever is just greedy.
 Unlikely, but not unheard of (cough VMWARE cough).
 The smart thing to do would be to have an exit strategy regardless.
 This question should be in everyone's business continuity playbooks:

 Can we survive an infrastructure price hike of 10%?
 25?
 50???